ohughes1207/Academic_Projects/2021_FERRE_Undergraduate_Project/README.md

 </div>

-A Kiel diagram displaying both cases of NCONT were plotted together on the same plot as seen in Fig.21 to determine the difference in how NCONT=4 differs from NCONT=3 and as seen in Fig.21 the data points shift to the right, away from the upper effective temperature limit in the case of NCONT=4 from the NCONT=3 case.For this reason NCONT=4 is the preferred order of NCONT as there are more stars that are within the valid region of the model grid.
+A Kiel diagram displaying both cases of NCONT were plotted together on the same plot as seen in the plot shown above to determine the difference in how NCONT=4 differs from NCONT=3 and as seen in the plot the data points shift to the right, away from the upper effective temperature limit in the case of NCONT=4 from the NCONT=3 case.For this reason NCONT=4 is the preferred order of NCONT as there are more stars that are within the valid region of the model grid.
 Also the average χ2 is lower in the case of NCONT=4, supporting the decision that NCONT=4 is the preferred value of NCONT.

 <h4 align=center> Kiel diagram of NCONT=2 and NCONT=4 when fitted for TgZ </h4>